adcengiz/multi-lingual-nli/README.md

 ### SNLI-Only

-In this folder you can find the notebook and .py files with directions for training an SNLI model - English-only.
+In this folder you can find the notebook and .py files with directions for training an ```SNLI model``` - English-only.

 ### MultiNLI-Only

-Here, you can find the notebook and .py files with directions for training a MultiNLI model - English-only.
+Here, you can find the notebook and .py files with directions for training a ```MultiNLI model``` - English-only.

 ### Train XNLI

-Holds the notebook that explains how a target language encoder is aligned to a source language encoder using parallel corpora, and how we use the aligned encoder to perform cross-lingual NLI without translation.
+Holds the notebook that explains how a target language encoder is aligned to a source language encoder using parallel corpora, and how we use the aligned encoder to perform ```cross-lingual NLI without translation```.
 Also, below is an explanation of the whole process.

 ## How to perform cross-lingual NLI?